Symphonies by Anton Bruckner: Symphony No. 3 in D minor

-Symphony No. 4 in E-flat major, Romantic
+Symphony No. 4 in E♭ major, Romantic

-Bruckner's Symphony No. 4 in E-flat major was his first great success.
+Bruckner's Symphony No. 4 in E♭ major was his first great success.
 It is more commonly known as the Romantic Symphony, the only epithet applied to a symphony by the composer himself.
 The 1874 version has been seldom played; success came in 1878 but only after major revisions, including a completely new scherzo and finale, and again in 1880–1, once again with a completely rewritten finale.
 This version was premiered in 1881 (under the conductor Hans Richter).
 Bruckner made more minor revisions of this symphony in 1886–8.

-Symphony No. 5 in B-flat major
+Symphony No. 5 in B♭ major

-Bruckner's Symphony No. 5 in B-flat major crowns his most productive era of symphony-writing, finished at the beginning of 1876.
+Bruckner's Symphony No. 5 in B♭ major crowns his most productive era of symphony-writing, finished at the beginning of 1876.
 Until recently only the thoroughly revised version of 1878 was known.
 In 2008 original concepts of this symphony were edited and performed by Akira Naito with the Tokyo New City Orchestra.
 Many consider this symphony to be Bruckner's lifetime masterpiece in the area of counterpoint.
 For example, the Finale is a combined fugue and sonata form movement: the first theme (characterized by the downward leap of an octave) appears in the exposition as a four-part fugue in the strings and the concluding theme of the exposition is presented first as a chorale in the brass, then as a four-part fugue in the development, and culminating in a double fugue with the first theme at the recapitulation; additionally, the coda combines not only these two themes but also the main theme of the first movement.
 Bruckner never heard it played by an orchestra.